On-Demand Fuel in Nigeria: Why Banks, Hospitals, and Telcos Can’t Afford Delays

 Why Telcos Rely on Structured Refueling

-Telecom companies operate thousands of base stations, many in remote or high-risk locations.
+Telecom companies operate thousands of base stations, often in remote or high-risk locations.
+When fuel runs out:

 - Network coverage drops